navidrome/website/content/en/docs/Getting started/insights/index.md

 - **OS.Version:** The version of the operating system or distribution.
 Aggregating these versions helps track environment trends and legacy OS usage.

+- **OS.Containerized:** Whether Navidrome is running in a containerized environment (Docker, Kubernetes, etc..)

 - **OS.Arch:** CPU architecture (e.g., "amd64", "arm").
 This allows to understand how Navidrome is typically deployed (e.g., on Raspberry Pis vs. standard x86 servers).